superterrific/cms-test/src/posts/snippets.md

 I created a snippet to ensure that images within the body of a post use lazy loading, but it could also be useful for applying a class selector to the image if necessary.

+The image below was added using a snippet.

 <img src="/img/diagram-airtable.png" alt="A diagram showing data coming from Airtable" loading="lazy">

 ## Table snippet